Institutional gift aid policy

 - Students taking courses through the extended

-learning sites are not eligible for
+learning sites or receiving a reduced rate are not eligible for